onceupon/Bash-Oneliner/README.md

 English and bash are not my first language, please correct me anytime, thank you.
 If you know other cool commands, please teach me!

-Here's a more stylish version of [Bash-Oneliner](http://onceupon.github.io/Bash-Oneliner/)~
+Here's a more stylish version of [Bash-Oneliners](http://onceupon.github.io/Bash-Oneliners/)~

-## Handy Bash oneliner commands
+## Handy Bash one-liners

 - [Terminal Tricks](#terminal-tricks)
 - [Variable](#variable)